Coronavirus / Criminal penalties

-No. All the new offences are “non recordable” offences, which do not come with prison sentences.
+No. All the new offences are “non recordable”, summary offences, which do not come with prison sentences.
 They are only punishable by fines.

 This also means that the offences are unlikely to be recorded on the Police National Computer (although it is possible that they could be.)

 What should I do if I’m charged with a criminal offence?

 You should seek the advice of a criminal defence solicitor if you have been:

 - asked to go to the police station for a voluntary interview